 Auto transport inspection and proper Bill of Lading

 Auto transport is not a complicated process.
 However, we understand that shippers can be stressed and overwhelmed by it because transporting a vehicle is not something people do every day.
 In fact, most of our customers are first time shippers and it is completely understandable that they feel tense at booking.
 That’s why we have developed this website where customers can find a ton of a useful information.
-We have an FAQ section where customers can find answers to the most common auto transport questions and a Blog where we constantly publish tips and interesting articles.
+We have a frequently asked questions (FAQ) section where customers can find answers to the most common auto transport questions and a Blog where we constantly publish tips and interesting articles.

 We would like to share some very important information here.
 We would like to talk about proper pick-up/delivery inspection and what a valid Bill of Lading must look like when customers sign it.
 The pick-up and delivery inspections are two of the most important operations a customer should do together with the trucker.